SelfBiasedCode/AudysseyProcessor/README.md

 * Crossover frequency in Hz.
 If one is given, the speaker will automatically be set to "Small".
 * Midrange Compensation Yes/No
 * Speaker level in dB
-* Correction range in Hz: This feature is implemented correctly with respect to the JSON file, but the current version of Audyssey MultEQ (1.5.2) uses it during neither im- nor export.
+* Correction range in Hz: This feature is implemented correctly with respect to the JSON file, but requires at least version 1.6.0 of Audyssey MultEQ to work.
+The last confirmed previous version 1.5.2 uses it during neither im- nor export.

 ## Technical Details
 MultEQ stores its data in a JSON file.
 The script reads this file, changes the content based on a list of replacements to make, then stores it back into a new JSON file with a new preset name.
 It also adds tabs for readability.